bujtorb/GoL/README.md

 Game of Life with Babel + Webpack +es6.

-Need to optimize, as it is slow with 1000*1000 map size.
+Need to optimalize, as it is slow with 1000*1000 map size.
 Works fine with smaller canvas size.

 npm i\
 npm run-script build\